Personal injury trust or special needs trust or compensation protection trust and protection of State means-tested benefits

 What happens if my circumstances change in the future?

 If you have used the simplest form of trust, known as a bare trust, the money is yours and you can tell the trustees what to do.
-If at any time you decide you no longer need the personal injury trust, you simply instruct your trustees in writing to transfer the money to you.
+If at any time you decide you no longer need the personal injury trust you are usually entitled to bring it to an end.
 The personal injury trust will then cease, but you may lose your entitlement to any means-tested State benefits/support.
 If you need a more complicated form of trust you will need detailed advice on this point.

 What happens if I die?